 The village of Chesmar had one huge problem.
 There were not enough quality places for Chesmarians to live.
 Houses were generally made of straw.
 This method of construction created many problems for the homeowners.

 First, there was a large population of wolves that were frequently seen around the town, and everyone knows what wolves can do to straw houses.
-Also, during the rainy season the roofs leaked, which made sleeping and eating difficult.
+Also, the roofs leaked during the rainy season, which made sleeping and eating difficult.

 In addition, fires used during the winter months to heat the homes created a hazard for the straw houses.
 One winter, a small fire spread and burned down half of the village.
 The Chesmarians knew they had to do something.
 They loved their village and did not want to move.
 They just needed better housing.

 The village council, realizing the problem, elected a new mayor known far and wide as Robert d’Builder.
 Mayor d’Builder was a master builder and knew how great quality homes should be built.
 He designed a system where wood replaced straw walls.

 He knew how to produce bricks, which were used along with stone and other modern materials for the outside walls.
 Rooms were spacious.
 They were well designed and detailed for the different people who lived in Chesmar.
 Mayor d’Builder equipped kitchens for the modern family with all the latest appliances and gadgets.
 Lighting was ample and abundant.
 Special attention was placed on windows and natural light.